dankctb/GPUNetBench/NVIDIA/HBM_LAT-BW/README.md

 ### Latency-Throughput Plots

-Another Python script, **lat-bw.py**, is provided to plot L2 throughput versus average latency (or kernel execution time) for multiple data series.
+Another Python script, **lat-bw.py**, is provided to plot HBM throughput versus average latency (or kernel execution time) for multiple data series.
 Each data series is represented by a pair of files:
 - A **bandwidth file** (x–axis values, in GB/s).
 - A **latency (or execution time) file** (y–axis values; if latency, in clock cycles; if execution time, in microseconds).